Don Ciccone: Later life

 He joined Tommy James and the Shondells as their bassist through 1987.
 Ciccone also spent time running a commercial jingle business.

 In the early 2010s, Ciccone, at the time performing with a partially re-formed Critters lineup, suggested to his former Four Seasons bandmate Lee Shapiro that they assemble a supergroup consisting of musicians assembled from other bands.
 Ciccone recruited his Critters bandmate Jimmy Ryan to join Shapiro and Gerry Polci (partially capitalizing on the Jersey Boys resurgence in the Four Seasons' popularity) to form The Hit Men, a group that continues several years after Ciccone died with Shapiro as its manager.

 Personal life

 After leaving the air force in 1971, he set up a lead sheet company which lasted for three years, 1971 to 1974.

 Ciccone, who was a long time resident of Ridgewood, New Jersey and Port Saint Lucie, Florida had moved to Sun Valley, Idaho, a few years before he died of a heart attack on October 8, 2016, in adjacent Ketchum at the age of 70.
-He was survived by his second wife, Stephanie, two children and two grandchildren.
+He was survived by his third wife, Stephanie, two children and two grandchildren.